alisonwells/intro-to-apis/meetup-api-workshop.md

 ```
 You will see that you get a list of separate events with a dictionary of information for each event.
 When dealing with JSON, I always use a linter to help me read it - there are many online ones e.g. https://jsonlint.com
 ## 6. Look at an event in detail
+The Meetup API documentation has a [list of all fields](https://www.meetup.com/meetup_api/docs/:urlname/events/#list) that are possible in an event, but they may not all be populated.

-One event looks like this:
+This event looks like this:
 ```
 {
 'status': 'upcoming',